CLI Reference

 pulse setup

-Section titled “pulse setup”Local bootstrap:
+Section titled “pulse setup”Manual local bootstrap:

 pulse setup --localFully non-interactive: